Pentecost – Trinity Sunday

 The Holy Spirit is the promised Comforter Who fills us with the presence of God and Whose fruits are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Such fruits can fill the heart of the individual Christian and should be manifest in the assembly of Christians in the Church.

 In the resurrection of Christ, we proclaim that we have seen the True Light.
 And indeed it is so!
 And now, on this blessed day of Pentecost we receive the True Warmth of the Holy Spirit.
 As Christ is the Light of God, so may we say the Holy Spirit is the Warmth of God.
-May that warmth of the Holy Spirit fill us with His fruits of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+May that warmth of the Holy Spirit fill us with those blessed fruits of God’s grace.

 Dear brothers and sisters in Christ, during these past 50 days of Paschal joy we do not kneel or make prostrations because ‘while the Bridegroom is with us, there is no time for mourning’.
 But now the Pentecost Vespers service welcomes us and encourages us to once again bend our knees in prostration before God.
 There are three ‘Kneeling Prayers’ that are said… we pray for forgiveness, for the assistance of the Holy Spirit to guide us in our earthly pilgrimage, and we commemorate those who have gone before us in the faith.